totie10/SPARTACUS10/docs/source/README_FILE.rst

 introduced by Tietz et al. (2021), in order to obtain a final ensemble parcellation based on a cluster ensemble.

-The SHAC and SEC methods are implemented in the :code:`spartacus` module from the :code:`SPARTACUS` package.
+The SHAC and SEC methods are implemented in the :code:`spartacus` module from the :code:`SPARTACUS10` package.